Panoptikum-social/blog.panoptikum.social/index.md

 There you will find the [source code](https://github.com/PanoptikumIO/panoptikum.social) for this marketing page (that is written using Jekyll and [jekyll-Octopod](https://jekyll-octopod.github.io/)), but more important the Panoptikum web application itself in the [Panrepository](https://github.com/PanoptikumIO/pan).
 Panoptikum is [free and open source](https://github.com/PanoptikumIO/pan/blob/master/LICENSE) software.

-If, by coincidence, you are located close to Vienna, Austria, there is an Elixir & Phoenix study group.
-See [Vienna BEAMers](/vienna-beamers) for details.

 ## The Team

 * Ramon - bot developer